- SAP has relentlessly promoted HANA, but HANA has not paid off; it is more of a liability for both customers and eventually for SAP.

 A Brief History of SAP HANA

-It is acknowledged that the push toward HANA originated by Hasso Plattner, the best known of the original founders of SAP.
+It is acknowledged that the push toward HANA originated by Hasso Plattner, the best known of the founders of SAP.
 He has written three books on in-memory computing since 2011.

-SAP HANA was accepted as the major marketing tent pole and has been the primary driver of SAP’s marketing and sales messaging at this time.
+SAP HANA was accepted as the dominant marketing tent pole and has been the primary driver of SAP’s marketing and sales messaging at this time.
 This was a transition for SAP, as the prior tent pole was called Netweaver, which was for all intents and purposes, discarded when SAP HANA arrived on the scene.
-Four years after the fact it’s almost difficult to remember how dominant Netweaver was in SAP’s marketing message.
+Four years after the fact, it’s almost difficult to remember how dominant Netweaver was in SAP’s marketing message.